General Data Protection Regulation (GDPR)

 Two-step verification on login

-In view of the GDPR we have upgraded our security with the introduction of for SpinOffice CRM.
-This feature enables secure access to your account and ensures safety of your data and resources that reside in your SpinOffice account. authentication
+In view of the GDPR we have upgraded our security with the introduction of two-factor authentication for SpinOffice CRM.
+This feature enables secure access to your account and ensures safety of your data and resources that reside in your SpinOffice account.

 When you log in to your average social networking site or app, you typically enter your username/email and password to access your account.
 This may be the single step taken by the website/app to verify your identity and grant access to your account.
 This is known as one-factor authentication.
 When you add another factor to this password-only authentication system, it is known as two-factor authentication (2FA).
 In such a setup, you are required to provide an additional piece of information to verify your identity.